 Alzheimer’s disease (AD) is a brain disease that slowly destroys memory and thinking, and eventually, the ability to carry out very simple tasks.
 At the current time, there is no cure.
 AD is the leading cause of dementia (loss of thinking, remembering, and reasoning) and currently affects 12 million people worldwide; 5.4 million of these are in the US alone, a figure that is predicted to triple by 2050.
 Dementia ranges in severity from the mild stage, when it is just beginning to affect a person’s functioning, to the severe stage, when the person must depend completely on others for basic care, causing a tremendous burden on the patient and caregivers.

-The disease is named after Dr. Alois Alzheimer, who in 1906 noticed changes in the brain tissue of a patient who died of a unique mental illness.
-Upon examination of the patient’s brain, he found many abnormal clumps (known now as amyloid plaques) and tangled bundles of fibers (known now as neurofibrillary tangles) in a region of the brain called the forebrain.
+The disease is named after Dr. Alois Alzheimer, who in 1906 noticed changes in the brain tissue of a patient who died of a mental illness.
+Upon examination of the patient’s brain, he found many abnormal clumps (known now as amyloid plaques) and tangled bundles of fibers (known now as neurofibrillary tangles) in a region of the brain called the cerebral cortex.
 Plaques and tangles in the brain are two of the main features of Alzheimer’s disease.
-These plaques and tangles accumulate in the neurons in the brain and over time kill the cells leading to a progressive loss of neurons.
-As neurons die, the functions they are involved slow down, and the symptoms of AD start to manifest.
-Over the past decade stem cells have become a viable option for a new therapy for AD.
-Here at the Neural Stem Cell Institute (NSCI) we use our expertise in neural stem cells to discover novel treatments and therapies for curing and treating patients with AD.
+These plaques and tangles accumulate in the neurons and over time kill the cells leading to a progressive loss of neurons.
+As neurons die, their physiological functions slow down, and the symptoms of AD start to manifest.
+Over the past decade, stem cells have become a viable tool to develop new therapeutic approaches to help patients suffering from AD.